domseb/poorly.considered.design/_projects/2022-10-14-Qwilr-Leadership.md

             </div>
         </div>
         <div>
-            <p class="description">Frustrated with teams heads down, constantly in the weeds of quarterly planning, I wanted to create space to resolve complex experience debt, and take a meaningful leap forward for customers and the business.
-To me the best explorations are like mountaineering — where Designers, Engineers and PMs have the freedom to explore independently, but come together early and often.
-My role was to paint a picture of the peak we were trying to reach, to create the space and direction to solve it well, and contribute concepts.</p>
+            <p class="description">Now a VP, my “first team” was leadership, and my role was to explore, communicate and negotiate what I believed the longer view of the product should be.
+A practice I found immensely challenging and rewarding.
+Over time I found my rhythm with it.
+To create artefacts that inspired teams, increased clarity, and created options for the future, without derailing focus on the near term goals.</p>
         </div>
     </div>
 </section>

-### Prototyping vision
+### Prototyping our vision

-Qwilr is full of complex interactive challenges.
-To have real confidence in the experiences we designed, we needed to feel them in use, beyond static Figma mockups.
-To alleviate this bottleneck, and leverage the hard work the team had invested into Kaleidoscope, I defined a new north star to refocus our efforts.
-Optimising for teams to prototype and play with new ideas quickly, across Design and Engineering.
+Dylan, Qwilr’s CEO & cofounder, was gifted with words, and skilled in publishing internal narratives to guide and inspire the company.
+As the company and our product ambitions had grown, we needed faster and more tangible ways to explore and communicate the vision of the product.
+I partnered with him to turn our abstract ideas into concrete, interactive prototypes.
+Making the vision of Qwilr something teams could play with, internalise and rally around.

 <section>
     <div class="gallery">